 - P1: Neighbourhood Walk Learning Journey (integration with NE/SS)

 - P3: Learning Journey to HDB Gallery Livingspace

 Reading is an essential means from which pupils gain world knowledge, develop their fluency of ideas and improve their vocabulary in context.
 The following school wide extensive reading programme aims to develop in pupils a love for reading.

 - P1 to P3: Use of Graded Readers

 - P4 to P6: Use of Newspapers (What’s Up and Little Red Dot)

 - P1 to P6: IREAD Programme and activities

-The IREAD is a school wide reading programme through the joint curriculum innovation and collaboration by the three departments: English, Chinese and ICT.
-The programme consists of activity-based tasks to develop information literacy and media literacy competencies in a six-year curriculum.
+IREAD is a school-wide reading programme implemented through the joint curriculum innovation and collaboration by the three departments: English, Chinese and ICT.
+The programme consists of activity-based tasks designed to develop information literacy and media literacy competencies that spans across a six-year curriculum.

 Learning Support Programme (LSP)